joanedens/DS-Course4-Python/README.md

     * operatons
 * Module - Python Data Structures
   - PY0101EN-2-1 tuple=()
-    * Looking forward to seeing why we use these - they seem awkward to work with.
+    * impression: looking forward to seeing why we use these - they seem awkward to work with.
     * index, negative index
     * concatenate
     * slice